 Lasts up to one year

-These items form a crucial part of your pantry stockpile but must be used within 12 months to be safe.
+These items form a crucial part of your pantry stockpile but should be used within 12 months to be safe.

 Brown rice will only last a year in a sealed container, unlike the white variety.
 While olive and oils in liquid form can last up to two years, when compressed into cooking spray they have a shelf life of around 12 months.

-Most bottled condiments such as barbecue sauce, tomato sauce or mustard can last around a year if they remain unopened.
+Most bottled condiments such as barbecue sauce, tomato sauce and mustard can last about a year if they remain unopened.

 Lasts up to six months